sirfifer/voicelearn-ios/docs/ENTERPRISE_ARCHITECTURE.md

-# VoiceLearn Enterprise Architecture Guide
+# UnaMentis Enterprise Architecture Guide

-> **Purpose**: This document defines architectural patterns and decisions that ensure VoiceLearn remains compatible with enterprise features.
+> **Purpose**: This document defines architectural patterns and decisions that ensure UnaMentis remains compatible with enterprise features.
 All development—iOS, web, and backend—should follow these guidelines to prevent architectural debt.

 > **Last Updated**: December 2024
 > **Status**: Living Document